MetaMudraGames/Orbital-judgement-day/README.md

 ```
 ▪ High-pressure scenarios with countdown mechanics
-▪ Cold, logical antagonists that dismiss emotion
+▪ Adversarial AI and unreliable narrators
 ▪ Existential themes (survival, sacrifice, extinction)
 ▪ Permadeath with no restart
-▪ Post-death torment in Purgatory
+▪ Post-death examination in Digital Hell
 ▪ Personal stakes (family members at risk)
-▪ The Operator's cruel mockery
+▪ The Operator's sardonic commentary

+THRESHOLD additionally explores:
+▪ Racism, war, inequality, humanity's failures
+▪ Your genuine beliefs will be tested
 ```

 **This is adversarial teaching, not hostility.** See [SAFETY.md](SAFETY.md).